AniStepBall/aws-week2-vpc-alb-ha/README.md

 | **Total (24 hrs)** | **~$2–4** |

 > ⚠️ NAT Gateway is the biggest cost driver.
 Always delete it when not actively using the environment.

 ---

-## Troubleshooting Guide

-**Problem: ALB DNS shows 502 Bad Gateway**
-- Check Target Group → Targets tab — are instances "healthy"?
-- Instances may still be booting.
-Wait 2–3 minutes for user data script to finish.
-- Verify the EC2 security group allows port 80 from the ALB security group.

-**Problem: Target group shows instances as "unhealthy"**
-- SSH into an instance (via bastion or SSM) and run `curl localhost` — is nginx responding?
-- Check that the health check path is `/` and nginx is serving on port 80.
-- Confirm the instance security group inbound rule references the ALB SG, not an IP.

-**Problem: ASG not launching instances into private subnets**
-- Confirm the ASG subnet config points to the private subnets, not public ones.
-- Check that private subnets have a route to the NAT Gateway.

-**Problem: NAT Gateway not providing internet access to private instances**
-- Verify the private route table has `0.0.0.0/0 → NAT Gateway`.
-- Confirm the NAT Gateway is in a **public** subnet (common mistake: placing it in private).
-- Check the NAT Gateway status is "Available" (not "Pending").

----